MCP

 Check your plan.
 MCP access requires a Growth or Enterprise plan.
 Free-plan keys are rejected with HTTP 402.

 Generate a key.
-Go to app.trodo.ai/settings/integrations/mcp and create a key.
+In Trodo, open Settings → MCP and click Create key.
 It's shown once at creation (Trodo stores only a hash), so copy it then.
 Keys are prefixed trodo_mk_.
+Creating and revoking keys needs the owner, admin, or developer role.

 Pick the scopes the key should carry (for example agent runs + issues, but not user PII).
 See Scopes and permissions.
 You can issue several keys with different scopes; a team can hold up to 25.